-Ph.D. degree in Psychology or a related field and have completed a postdoctoral fellowship including clinical experience in neuropsychological assessment/consultation.
+Doctoral degree (Ph.D or PsyD.) degree in Clinical Psychology or a related field and have completed a postdoctoral fellowship including clinical experience in neuropsychological assessment/consultation.
 Must maintain Continuing Education credit sufficient to maintain both their clinical license and to meet medical facility specific Quality Assurance standards for credentialing.
 In addition, must have attended a formal neuropsychological fellowship in clinical Neuropsychology, and be skilled in specialized testing and assessment procedure.

 Experience within clinically appropriate systems of care may be accepted in lieu of educational minimums.

 3+ years of relevant Neuropsychology clinical/ research experience.

 2+ years of experience with administration and interpretation of various neuropsychologist tests.